Electronics engineer

 You'll need to:

 The tasks you're responsible for will depend on the level at which you're working.
-For example, incorporated engineers have responsibility for certain aspects of a project and day-to-day operations, while chartered engineers have a strategic role, taking responsibility of entire projects and developing solutions.
+For example, you may be in a role where you have responsibility for certain aspects of a project and day-to-day operations.
+Or at a higher level, possibly with chartered status, you may have more a strategic role where you take responsibility of entire projects and look to develop solutions.

 Salary

-• As a senior engineer you can expect a salary of between £40,000 and £65,000, with chartered engineers earning a salary at the top end of this scale.
+- As a senior engineer you can expect a salary in the range of £45,000 to £65,000+, with chartered engineers earning a salary at the top end of this scale.

 Salaries vary from company to company, with some sectors attracting higher salaries due to demand.